 Character Education in Lower School

 The Character Education program is a key element of our Lower School curriculum.
-The basic human values of respect, responsibility, self-discipline and perseverance, trustworthiness, fairness, and caring are discussed and developed whenever appropriate during the year.
-From everyday experiences that lead to discussions and writing topics, to the use of books which promote happiness, believing in oneself, and being a caring, determined and responsible child, the various aspects of our character education program are woven into our curriculum on a daily basis.
+The basic human values of respect, responsibility, self-discipline and perseverance, trustworthiness, fairness, and caring are discussed and developed during the year.
+The program is integrated with our curriculum in the form of discussions, writing exercises, and books that promote happiness, belief in oneself, and being a caring, determined, and responsible child.

-As part of a deliberately American education within a French public school, the Secondary Student Support Program aims to cultivate and implement best practice in independent schools in North America and abroad.
-Continuing on from the Primary Character Education and Life Skills programs, the secondary program targets wellness issues that come with adolescence and young adulthood.
+As part of a distinctively American education within a French public school, the Secondary Student Support Program aims to cultivate and implement best practice in independent schools in North America and abroad.
+Building on the Lower School Character Education and Life Skills programs, the secondary program targets wellness issues that accompany adolescence and young adulthood.

-Rooted in community-wide enthusiasm for student wellness, the Student Support Program aims to embrace the whole student through encouraging them to be authentic compassionate advocates for themselves and their peers.
-It is the Section's ambition that each student develop resilience in the face of academic and personal challenges, and that each understands how to locate reliable resources when in need of assistance.
+The Support Program encourages students to be authentic, compassionate advocates for themselves and their peers.
+We work to ensure that each develops resilience in the face of academic and personal challenges, and knows how to identify reliable resources when the need arises.

-The program is founded on the two pillars of Personal Advisory and Wellness Education:
+The program is based on the two pillars of Personal Advisory and Wellness Education:

-Delivered at key stages of Sixième (Grade 6) and Seconde (Grade 10 )by teacher-advisors, the program ensures that each student has access to a trusted adult and faculty advocate.
-One-to-one sessions are conducted outside class hours, and focus on overall wellness rather than just academic performance.
+Delivered at key stages of sixth grade (Sixième) and tenth grade (Seconde) by teacher-advisors, the program ensures that each student has access to a trusted adult and faculty advocate.
+One-on-one sessions are conducted outside class hours, and focus on overall wellness rather than just academic performance.
 Outside designated advisory years, students are encouraged to maintain contact with their assigned faculty advisors.